MindShift Power Podcast

 About

 "There's POWER in shifting your thinking!"
 MindShift Power Podcast is the world’s only international platform dedicated to teen perspectives and the next generation of leaders.
-With voices from over 100 countries, the show creates conversations that go beyond borders and reflect the realities shaping young people today.
+With voices from all over the world, the show creates conversations that go beyond borders and reflect the realities shaping young people today.
 Each episode brings together a powerful mix of voices.
 Teens share their lived experiences alongside educators, innovators, and professionals who work directly with youth.
 Together, these conversations explore the issues that matter most right now, including mental health, education, technology, leadership, and global challenges affecting the next generation.
 What sets this platform apart is its approach.
 Conversations are unfiltered and grounded in real experiences.
 Guests speak openly about what they are navigating, what they are questioning, and what they are building.
 The goal is not to control the narrative, but to understand it.
-With active listeners in over 76 countries and availability across more than 60 streaming platforms, MindShift Power Podcast has become a global hub for understanding teen perspectives and the future they are stepping into.
+With active listeners in over 100 countries and availability across more than 60 streaming platforms, MindShift Power Podcast has become a global hub for understanding teen perspectives and the future they are stepping into.